 One of the greatest challenges in executing actionable research is identifying the right method for the questions you need to answer.
-At WillowTree we’ve worked with a variety of clients, and depending on their experience and needs, some have preference for qualitative methods like interviews or ethnographic observations while others are more comfortable with quantitative approaches like surveys and experiments.
-It’s our job as research experts to help them determine when alternative methodological choices are better aligned to the scope and demands of the project.
+At WillowTree we’ve worked with a variety of clients across financial services, media, D2C, and more — depending on their experience and needs, some have preference for qualitative methods like interviews or ethnographic observations, while others are more comfortable with quantitative approaches like surveys and experiments.
+It’s our job as research experts to help clients determine when alternative methodological choices are better aligned to the scope and demands of the project.

 One of the first questions that I ask in any research engagement is whether or not we already know the key factors or phenomena that will influence our findings.
 Qualitative approaches are usually best when you don’t already know what matters within a given space, context, or market.
 Although quantitative methods can discover new relationships between phenomena, we need qualitative methods in order to discover new things.

 For this reason, we almost always include qualitative approaches in our innovation work - such as envisioning a new type of digital product or reimagining our client’s strategy for customer acquisition and growth.